tomita-ychr/simple-selenium-checker/README.md

 string html|string url|object By
 ```

 Specify the check target.
 If `html` is specified, the entire response body is targeted. `url` is specified, the current page URL is targeted.
-Otherwise, you use [the selenium By](http://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index_exports_By.html) for target.
+Otherwise, you can use [the selenium By](http://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index_exports_By.html) for target.

 #### $value